Adapted from Jim Conrad's

 That's a snake.
 The head is at the top, the yellow-spotted end being the tip of the tail.
 The yellow spot might cause predators to attack the snake's tail instead of his head.

-The species wasn't represented in my field guide for the Yucatan and northern Guatemala.
-However, after I published the picture it was identified by Levi Gray, a grad student at the University of California at Davis as Leptotyphlops goudotii, species in the genus Leptotypholops known as Blind Snakes.
-One name found for this species is the Black Blind Snake.
+After I published the picture it was identified by Levi Gray, a grad student at the University of California at Davis, as Leptotyphlops goudotii.
+Species in the genus Leptotypholops are known as Blind Snakes.
+One name for this species is the Goudot's Thread Snake.

 By the way, my impression is that with the arrival of the wet season snakes are becoming easier to see and species other than Speckled Racers are emerging.